Learn everything you need to know about responsive web design in this blog.

-What is responsive web design?
-In simple terms, responsive web design is an approach that involves enabling webpages to stretch, shrink, or expand depending on the screen size and capabilities of the device it is being accessed on.
+In simple and easy terms, a responsive web design definition is that the website will look good on any device.
+Responsive therefore means, how a website will respond based on the device that is viewing the site.
+To make the site responsive the design approach involves enabling webpages to stretch, shrink, or expand depending on the screen size and capabilities of the device it is being accessed on.
 Responsive web design is a key component to what many marketers call the “mobile-first” approach; a methodology where you design for the smallest screen first—the smartphone screen—and work your way up.

 The techniques applied in responsive web design work through Cascading Style Sheets (CSS).
 The three main principles of responsive web design are:

 Before the invention of the internet, printed content was thought of in absolute terms.
 Pages were a certain width and images contained a certain number of pixels.
 These numbers were unchanging.
 In responsive design, one adopts the notion of “relative size,” where element sizes adjust according to the specifications of each device.
 Layouts are based on a percentage value instead of set pixels.
 The ratios are the same, they are just adapted according to each situation.

-2. Fluid Image Use Fluid image use refers to the use of images within responsive web design, and their ability to adapt to fit the container when displayed on different devices.
+Fluid image use refers to the use of images within responsive web design, and their ability to adapt to fit the container when displayed on different devices.
 In this element, a CSS command is used to ensure the image displays at a maximum of 100% of its pixel value.